lay-it-out/OOPSLA23-Artifact/README.md

 python run_tests.py
 ```

-This shall take around 10-25 minutes.
+This shall take around 10-25 minutes, depending on the performance of your platform.
 Afterwards, the total running time (sum of `solve_time` and `other_time`), ambiguous sentence length, among other details, shall be printed to the terminal.
 Another copy will also be stored into `result.json` in the current folder.

 To run every testcases including Python and SASS, please run the following command.